Riverside was the second neighborhood in Jacksonville, FL

 Interesting facts regarding Riverside

 Some landmarks inside of this great community include, Willowbranch Park, Willowbranch Library, West Riverside Elementary School, the former John Gorrie Junior High School (now condos), the Park and King restaurant district, many fine churches including Riverside Baptist Church, St. Paul’s Catholic Church, Episcopal Church of the Good Shepherd and Riverside Presbyterian Church.
 The area of Five Points as designated by the fact that Park, Margaret and Lomax all intersect at this location.
 Five points, with the Sunray Movie Theatre, a local Publix and countless dining and entertainment locations is busy.
+A great event held every Saturday from 10 AM to 2 PM is the Arts Market, located under the Fuller Warren Bridge.

 A great video about some of these and other places to visit in the neighborhood.